Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Time Evolution: The (modified) Schrödinger equation

 \right)$ the complex structure is constant and as such the regular time derivative preserves it.
 In order to preserve also the symplectic structure, and therefore the whole Kähler structure is enough to respect the adjoint operator.

 Nonetheless, this condition does not select a unique covariant derivative.
-To choose a criterion, we will assume that the choice of the holomorphic and antiholomorphic representation is, in last instance arbitrary.
-Then, with the relation \eqref{eq:antihiholommorphicfourierRelation} we must write down an expression that, acting on creation and annihilation operators, transforms properly under the action of the Fourier transform.
+As we mentioned before, we would like to meet the requirement \eqref{eq:condition} but this connection is cumbersome to deal with as we show in \cite{alonsobujHybridGeometrodynamics2024}.
+To provide a simple example, we pick the connection that preserves the Fourier transform $\tilde{\mathcal{F}}$.
+This, as we explained in Section \ref{sssec:FourierTransforms}, is motivated by the fact that the choice of the holomorphic and antiholomorphic representation is, in last instance arbitrary.
 All things considered, let $\mathcal{O}^\phi_\sigma$ be an operator and $\hat{\mathcal{O}}=\mathcal{F}\mathcal{O}\mathcal{F}^{-1}$, thus we postulate that the covariant derivative acts over this operator in a way such that, in these holomorphic coordinates, it is written as